'Suicide is always an option for us': Pain patients beg for more options

 Bigham said she has ankylosing spondylitis, a form of arthritis affecting the spine.

-She said she has tried NSAIDs, muscle relaxants, antidepressants, injectable drugs, cortisone and an electric current therapy called transcutaneous electrical nerve stimulation (TENS or TNS).
+She said she has tried NSAIDs, muscle relaxants, antidepressants, injectable drugs, cortisone and an electric current therapy called transcutaneous electrical nerve stimulation.
 “I remain on opioids to this day,” she said.

 “My new worst nightmare is being admitted to the hospital, being in agony, and being denied pain relief,” Bigham said to more applause.